 Much of the thinking and advocacy that undergird the push for the model rule's adoption also ignores credible and significant health and social science data that should signal skepticism in approaching the expansive scope of the proposed rule's language.
-There is well founded concern that the proposed rule would align the State of Tennessee behind those who are most actively pushing an expansive definition of "sexual orientation," "gender identity," and "marital status," to the degree that any such "discrimination," broadly defined, will override religious, speech, assembly, and other freedoms.
+There is well-founded concern that the proposed rule would align the State of Arizona behind those who are most actively pushing an expansive definition of "sexual orientation," "gender," "gender identity," and "marital status," to the degree that any such "discrimination," broadly defined, will override religious, speech, assembly, and other freedoms.

-With respect to the categories of "sexual orientation," "gender identity," and "marital status," there are a number of relevant considerations that urge caution in their use in a rule of this sort.
-We outline several of them below, in part to explain more fully the key difference between
+With respect to the categories of "sexual orientation," "gender identity," "gender," and "marital status," there are a number of relevant considerations that urge caution in their use in a rule of this sort.
+We outline several of them below, in part to explain more fully the key difference between homosexual and transgender inclinations and conduct and in part to reinforce that the public policy debate on such conduct is not closed but is still being informed by substantial health and social science evidence.8